 12 Bernardine Garden

 Bernardine Garden is an amazing oasis of peacefulness and relaxation.
 It’s a beloved place among various aged people.
-Some years ago it was called as Sereikiskes Park, but after reconstruction the park was recalled to its historical name – Bernardine Garden.
-At these days, the Garden composed of fabulous botanic exposition, authentic pond, wonderful fountains, great attraction for kids and other areas that are perfectly adjusted for excellent relaxation in the city.
-Entrance is free of charge, so if you are still considering of what to see in Vilnius, you can take a note that Bernardine Garden is a great place for rest and picnic during your trip in Vilnius.
+Some years ago it was called Sereikiskes Park, but after reconstruction, the park was recalled to its historical name – Bernardine Garden.
+These days, the Garden composed of fabulous botanic exposition, authentic pond, wonderful fountains, a great attraction for kids and other areas that are perfectly adjusted for excellent relaxation in the city.
+The entrance is free of charge, so if you are still considering what to see in Vilnius, you can take a note that Bernardine Garden is a great place for rest and picnic during your trip to Vilnius.

 13 Vilnius TV Tower